L-Town-FC/we-roast/README.md

 ## 🚀 Quick start

+1. **Install all everything you need**
+    Aside from the code you will be pulling from github you will also need all this apps dependencies

+    ```shell
+    npm install
+    ```

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up from a terminal.
+    Once you have everything installed navigate to we-roast's directory and start it up

     ```shell
     cd we-roast/